7 Questions You Should Ask When Reviewing Your Current Or Future Math Curriculum

 3. What is the context of your staff and student population?

-Choosing a curriculum model will depend on your context.
-If you have a strong and stable team of specialist math teachers with good subject knowledge, then models such as mastery or big ideas provide an opportunity to explore mathematical concepts in depth.
+Choosing a curriculum model depends on your context.
+For strong and stable teams of specialist math teachers with good subject knowledge, models such as mastery or big ideas provide an opportunity to teach mathematical concepts in depth.

-If your student population is transient then you would want to opt for a spiral curriculum rather than topics, as this would provide opportunity to frequently revisit with less reliance on prior knowledge.
+If your student population is transient, opt for a spiral curriculum rather than topics, as this provides an opportunity to frequently revisit topics with less reliance on prior knowledge.

-To deliver mastery and big ideas you will need to ensure there is regular time for collaborative lesson planning to ensure teachers are confident with the required depth of conceptual understanding.
+To deliver mastery and big ideas, ensure there is regular time for collaborative lesson planning to ensure teachers are confident with the required depth of conceptual understanding.

-If you’re a middle or high school, you may also want to liaise with your feeder elementary schools to build on the foundations they have established, especially where schools have embedded a mastery curriculum.
+Middle or high schools may want to liaise with feeder elementary schools to build on the foundations they have established, especially where schools have embedded a mastery curriculum.

 If you opt for a mastery curriculum you are likely going to require various manipulatives.
-This may provide an opportunity to utilize your existing resources to greater effect, otherwise significant investment in apparatus is required.
+This may provide an opportunity to utilize your existing resources to greater effect.
+Otherwise, you’ll need significant investment in apparatus.

-4. How does the math curriculum build on what’s come before and lay foundations for the future?
+4. How does the math curriculum build on previous grades and lay foundations for the future?

 As you would with a lesson, plan with the end in mind.
-Children’s knowledge and understanding of math starts in elementary school and will go well beyond their high school diploma, so it is important to factor in progression from elementary to high school to real-world math!
+Children’s math knowledge starts in elementary school and goes well beyond their high school diploma, so it is important to factor in progression from elementary to high school to real-world math!

 Think of it as layers of planning, each stage zooming in with more detail.
-Lessons should not be thought about independently from one another but as part of a bigger picture.
+Individual lessons should be thought as part of a bigger picture.
 This is the same when considering the sequencing of units of work and how it relates to the wider grade group.

 When planning your high school math program, look back at the state standards for elementary school.
-This will give insight into which topics you can expect students to have an understanding of and which topics may need more attention.
+This will give insight into which topics you can expect students to understand and which topics may need more attention.

 For example, geometry is not typically taught in high school until 10th grade.
 Students typically go through two years of pre-algebra and algebra, in 8th and 9th grade respectively, and may need a fresher when it comes to geometry in 10th grade.